 It is the employee's responsibility to immediately report their injury to their supervisor.
-It is then the supervisor's responsibility to immediately complete, sign and forward the following forms to Risk Management: IA-1 Form (First Report of Injury), and IA-1 Supplemental Form.
-If possible, please fax the forms to 852-0740, (employees should not complete their own workers compensation forms).
-Forms are available at http://louisville.edu/riskmanagement/workerscomp.
+It is then the supervisor's responsibility to immediately complete the online reporting system and submit the report to Risk Management.

+The Work Comp Claim reporting system can be accessed from the Enterprise Risk Management website at https://louisville.edu/riskmanagement or by clicking here.